neutrinomuon/AST4001-Extragalactic-Astronomy/README.md

 sections, each addressing a specific problem or question related to extragalactic astronomy.

 - Section 1 asks the student to generate an artificial star cluster with a given Salpeter initial mass function (IMF) and plot a histogram of stars as a function of mass.

-- Section 2 involves computing the cooling time for a hot, X-ray emitting gas in a galaxy cluster and comparing it to the Hubble time.
+- Section 2 involves computing the time evolution of colors due to the stellar populations.

-- In section 3, the student is asked to compute the mass of gas required to form a given number of stars, assuming a constant star formation rate and a Chabrier IMF.
+- In section 3, the student is asked to compute the tables and sizes of galaxies using photometric values.

-- Section 4 involves computing the expected number of Type Ia supernovae in a galaxy cluster of a given mass, using an empirical relation between the supernova rate and the cluster mass.
+- Section 4 involves analysing the FADO spectral synthesis by-products, classification of galaxies according to classical diagnostic diagrams using optical emission-line ratios.

-- Finally, section 5 asks the student to calculate the age of a galaxy using the Hubble time and the galaxy's redshift.
+- Finally, in section 5 we ask the student to give additional thoughts on the data just analysed.

 Throughout the notebook, the student is asked to provide explanations for their calculations and interpretations of their results.